spacetag/NodditySandbox/content/poetry.md

 title: An Ode to Javascript

 Your syntax sleek,
 broad reach ubiquitous;
-the rise to fame
+The rise to fame
 was serendipitous.